allind/EukDetect/build_custom_db.md

 After you initialize the ete3 database, you should run the following script:

 `get_uncomputed_taxid_per_busco.py species_taxids.txt buscos_rmsp_cdhit99_renamed_masked.fasta buscos_rmsp_cdhit99_collapsed_seqnames.txt > busco_taxid_link.txt`

-(warning - depending on how many collapsed sequences you have, this is slow. a tree is built for all species corresponding to a collapsed sequence and the root inferred.)
+Warning - depending on how many collapsed sequences you have, this is slow. a tree is built for all species corresponding to a collapsed sequence and the root inferred.

+To generate the `specific_and_inherited_markers_per_taxid.txt` file, run the following command:

+`get_specific_and_inherited_markers.py busco_taxid_link.txt /path/to/taxa.sqlite `

+This script will also be slow if you are running this on a large dataset.

 <h2>Optional but strongly recommended: run simulated and real datasets against EukDetect database, screen for possible bacterial genes</h2>